 What collection services do they provide?

 For your business to succeed, it’s vital to determine what kind of collection activity your accounts will receive when you place them with an agency.
 Unfortunately, not all collection agencies provide the same services.

 Some agencies make calls and send letters, and if they do, they may offer limited work effort regarding the number of call attempts or letters mailed.
 Others include emails and texts in their strategy when permitted by law.
 Some agencies credit report past-due accounts to the major bureaus, and others do not.
 Skip-tracing efforts may vary as well.

 There are a wide range of debt collection services, so it’s important to know what work effort you can expect on your accounts.
 Learning about the collection services in advance, and in detail, will help you understand what you’re paying for when you partner with a collection agency.

 Is their work effort transparent?

-Some collection agencies have online portals that allow you to manage your debt collection inventory, monitor progress, and check statuses.
+Some collection agencies have Client Portal that allows you to manage your debt collection inventory, monitor progress, and check statuses.
 But how much does your collection agency show you about what they’re doing?
 For example, can you see the number of calls made or letters sent?
 Can you see when those activities took place?
 What kind of reporting suite do they offer?